-The tuition fee is thirteen dollars per semester; for two from the same family, ten dollars each; no further reduction is made in case more than two from the same family attend.
+The annual tuition fee is twenty-six dollars; for two from the same family, twenty dollars each; for a third, ten dollars more.
 Further, those living west of the Mississippi and east of the Ohio, will be required to pay only one-half of this amount; while those whose home is west of the Rocky Mountains will be permitted to attend free of charge.
 Half of the tuition fee must be paid to the treasurer in the month of September, the other half during the month of February.